 When the interface has not yet been defined, a list of template options are available in the design view (shown below).
 These options give you a starting point from which to build your interface.

-Example templates generate expressions for each type of interface and contain different components to display sample data.
+Examples generate expressions for each type of interface and contain different components to display sample data.
 These templates demonstrate how different types of interfaces should be laid out and how different types of information can be displayed.

 Each of the form templates contain both a Submit and a Cancel button.
 The Cancel button saves